SrPerso/MC-ENGINE-/README.md

 # CONTROLS

-* Right click turns on ìWASDî fps-like movement.
+* Right click turns on ‚ÄúWASD‚Äù fps-like movement.
 * L.Shift to quick move.
 * Mouse wheel do zoom in and out.
 * Alt+Left click orbits the object.
-* Pressing ìfî the camera focus around the geometry.
+* Pressing ‚Äúf‚Äù the camera focus around the geometry.
 * Mouse left click to interact with the ui.
 * Drag and drop a .fbx file to import it into the scene.
 * Drag and drop a .png to change the texture.